|

 you unfairly you can still achieve healing from your emotional and psychological wounds.

-If you remember always that nobodynot even Godowes you anything, then you
+If you remember always that nobody—not even

-will be able to grow in purity simply because you desire
+you will be able to grow in purity simply because you desire

 healing, regardless of what others around you do.

-So lets learn the process by which
+So let’s learn the process by which

 this can be done.